 The bigger debate surrounds the low-frequency EMFs, like those associated with power lines, cellphone batteries, microwaves and a whole list of other devices.
 This kind of radiation is called non-ionizing radiation.

 Sources of non-ionizing radiation in terms of strength can be ranked like this, with the strongest listed first:

 - Power lines

-Let’s take a look at some of these sources individually and see what scientists say about the potential danger.
+Let’s look at some of these sources individually and see what scientists say about the potential danger.

 You might be thinking, “Whoa!
 Microwaves are at the top of the list.
 Dangerous!”
 Remember, though, all the action happens behind the microwave oven door.
 So, yes, if you stuck your head in the microwave and turned it on, it would hurt you.
 If you have a newer model that’s in good shape though, little to no harmful radiation should leak out.